Foreword

 Interdivisional Studies

 Regularly matriculated students throughout the University are eligible to register for credit courses offered by the basic science departments and selected courses in clinical departments providing prerequisites are met and space is available.
-Admission to the required courses of the medical curriculum require approval of the course director and the Associate Dean/Registrar.
+Admission to the required courses of the medical curriculum require approval of the course director and the Associate Dean and Registrar.

 Johns Hopkins Bloomberg School of Public Health

-Courses in the Johns Hopkins Bloomberg School of Public Health are open to students of the School of Medicine without payment of additional fees if consent is obtained from the course instructor and the administrative officers of the School of Medicine.
-Interdivisional registration forms must be used to enroll in Bloomberg School courses.
+Courses in the Johns Hopkins Bloomberg School of Public Health are open to students of the School of Medicine if consent is obtained from the course instructor and the administrative officers of the School of Medicine.
+Interdivisional registration forms must be used to enroll in Bloomberg School courses and fees for these courses are determined by the home division.

 Medical students may elect to pursue the Master of Public Health (MPH) program in the Bloomberg School in conjunction with the medical curriculum.
 The program will consist of eleven months of required and elective courses in the Bloomberg School.
 This is exactly the same program followed by other individuals pursuing the MPH degree, as described in the catalogue of that School.
 The specific elective course program will vary according to the special interests of the individual student.